 In this guide, we’ll explain how sales tax obligations for multi-channel sellers can evolve and give you some tips on how to remain compliant as your business grows and thrives.

 For a primer on sales tax filing, check out What is Sales Tax?.

 What is sales tax nexus?

-Sales tax is the main form of revenue for many states.
-So it stands to reason that states want as many merchants as possible to have sales tax nexus and collect sales tax revenues for the state.
+Sales tax is the main form of revenue for many states, so it stands to reason that state tax laws include as many merchants as possible in order to collect more sales tax revenue for the state.

 As a seller with a growing business, some of your common business activities may be creating nexus in a state without you even realizing it!
 Let’s dig in.